You are probably reading this post because you are interested in buying a domain name and starting your own blog or a website.

 As I mentioned earlier, there are literally tons of places where you can buy yourself a domain.

 … but there’s one thing you need to keep in mind.
 When you buy a domain, you will need hosting as well.
 Without hosting you are unable to create a blog on your domain.

 I have managed to the cut the “crap” and found some really good domain registrars that don’t scam and steal your money.
 In addition, all of them have very good customer support (in case you’ll need it).

 So don’t wait, go and get the domain name before someone else takes it.

-To make things clear for people who are just starting their first blog or website, I’ve made a step-by-step tutorial for that.
-In this tutorial we are going to use GoDaddy domain registrar (in case you want to buy domain and hosting separately)
+To make things simple for people who are just starting their first blog or website, I’ll show you how to grab a domain nae.
+In this tutorial we are going to use Web Hosting Hub as our domain registrar.

 (You can enlarge the images by clicking on them)

 2. Type in the desired domain name and check if it’s available

 In this case, I’m using www.MikeWallagher.org as an example.
 WHOIS Privacy is completely optional, but if you tick it, no-one will be able to get the domain owner details (e-mail address, name, address).